South Carolina Bills

 2. House Bill 2426 was published in chronological order in the SC Acts and Joint Resolutions as 1986 Act No. 380.

 3. Act No. 380 was organized by topic in the South Carolina Code Annotated as Title 41 (Labor & Employment), Chapter 10 (Payment of Wages), Sections 10 through 110 (§§ 41-1-10 to 110).

-The official South Carolina statutes are published in the print South Carolina Code Annotated.
+The official annotated South Carolina statutes are published in print in the South Carolina Code Annotated.

-her research on the issue addressed by that statute.
+her research the issue addressed by that statute.

 The page on the right shows the annotations provided for section 41-10-50 of the South Carolina Payment of Wages Laws in the print South Carolina Code Annotated.
 They include:

-The proper citation to a South Carolina statute includes that statute’s title, chapter, and section and the year of the volume or supplement where it is published in the South Carolina Code Annotated.
+The proper citation to a South Carolina statute includes that statute’s title (41), chapter (10), and section (50) and the year of the volume or supplement (Supp.
+2019) where it is published in the South Carolina Code Annotated.

 For example, South Carolina’s Payment of Wages statute referenced above would be cited as follows:

 This citation indicates that the entire statute (§ 41-10-50) is currently published in a supplement to the bound volume that contains Title 41.
 The information in the parenthesis would be different if the statute appeared in the bound volume only [S.C.
 Code Ann. § 41-10-50 (1986).] or if portions of the statute appeared in both the bound volume and the supplement [S.C.
 Code Ann. § 41-10-50 (1986 & Supp.
 2019).].